microsoft/SparseSC/README.md

 	In this model, `Y` should contain only target variables and `X` may contain a combination of target variables and other predictors / covariates.
-The parameters `treated_units` and/or `control_units`
-	should be used to indicate the units which will or will not receive treatment.
+The parameters `treated_units` should be used to indicate the units which will or will not receive treatment.

 * `"prospective-restricted"`: This is motivated by the same example as the previous sample.
 It requires a larger set of treated units for similar